 Uno Chef per Elena e Pietro is housed in what was once a dilapidated 1920s villa in the center of Bianco, which Pratticò bought and refurbished.
 Vibrant pink paint now covers the building, while inside a classroom outfitted with state-of-the-art technology sits adjacent to a large industrial kitchen at the heart of the building.
 On November 1, 2019, the school opened to its first nine students, marking the beginning of a quiet crusade in a downtrodden region to reduce inequality, fight injustice and reject the toxicity of organized crime.

-Sign up for the Reasons to be Cheerful newsletter.I’ve experienced this toxicity firsthand.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.I’ve experienced this toxicity firsthand.
 I grew up in Puglia, the region adjacent to Calabria.
 In 1997, my father sent my brother, my mother and me to Tuscany — an extended summer vacation, he told us.
 The real reason for our exile, he revealed years later, was that criminals had threatened our family for my father’s refusal to pay a monthly tribute to the local crime group.
 While we were away, members of the syndicate cut down thousands of our newly planted olive trees, destroyed a vineyard about to be harvested, burned a boat we had in storage and placed a bomb in our house.
 After a long struggle to gather evidence, the police arrested the extortionist, and he hasn’t bothered our family since.
 But many others in southern Italy haven’t been so lucky.

 Usury and extortion affect about 40,000 entrepreneurs in Calabria.
 In the past 50 years, ‘Ndrangheta has murdered at least 300 people in the region, including those who chose to call out the injustice.
 In the 1970s, ‘Ndrangehta specialized in extortions and kidnappings — in 1973 they earned international notoriety when they kidnapped Paul Getty III, grandson of the world’s richest man at the time.
 In recent decades, the crime group has extended its reach into the rest of Italy and 30 other countries.
 Today, ‘Ndrangheta is the only Mafia with operations on five continents.
 Yet, it has not given up on its control of Calabria.